The Brownian Web as a random $\mathbb R$-tree: The Brownian Web Tree and its dual

 \begin{remark} The previous proposition remains true if instead of the sequence $\zeta^\da_n(\cD)$ we take $\zeta^{\per,\da}_n(\cD^\per)$, $\cD^\per$ being a countable dense set of $\R\times\T$.
 The proof is actually simpler since it is not necessary to introduce the event in~\eqref{e:ER}.
 In the periodic setting, the convergence happens in $\T^\alpha_{\Sp,\per}$, the limit $\zeta^{\per,\da}(\cD^\per)=(\ST^{\per,\da}_n(\cD),\ast^\da,d^\da,M^{\per,\da,\cD^\per})$ belongs to $\Ch^\alpha_{\Sp,\per}$ and $M^{\per,\da,\cD^\per}(\ST^{\per,\da}_n(\cD))=\R\times\T$. \end{remark}

-The next theorem introduces and uniquely characterises the law on the space of characteristic trees of the random variable which in the sequel we will refer to as the {\it Brownian Web tree}.
+The next theorem introduces and uniquely characterises the law on the space of directed trees of the random variable which in the sequel we will refer to as the {\it Brownian Web tree}.